-The severity of this disease is directly dependent upon the number of worms present in the body, the duration of the infestation, and the response of the host (the infested cat is the host).
+The severity of this disease is directly dependent upon the number of worms present in the body, the duration of the infestation, and how the cat’s body responds to the infection.

 Symptoms of Heartworm Disease in Cats

-Signs of heartworm infestation in cats include coughing, labored raspy breathing (known as dyspnea), and vomiting.
-Respiratory problems and vomiting are the predominant symptoms in cases of chronic infestation.
-A physical examination may also reveal a heart murmur or otherwise irregular heart rhythm.
+Signs of heartworm infestation in cats include coughing, labored or rapid breathing (known as dyspnea), and vomiting.
+Weight loss and decreased energy are also common symptoms.

 Diagnosing Cat Heartworm Disease